8 clever ways to age-proof your sun routine

 Vacations aren’t the only time to pull out the sun protection.
 Your daily moisturiser can help protect your skin from the sun’s damaging UV rays, which can cause premature ageing, so switch your usual lotion to one with SPF.
-Olay Regenerist 3 Point Moisturiser with SPF30 not only offers protection from the ageing effects of the sun but it also works to reduce the appearance of fine lines and wrinkles, so it’s perfect to use all year round.
+Olay Regenerist Whip Light with SPF30 not only offers protection from the ageing effects of the sun but it also works to reduce the appearance of fine lines and wrinkles, so it’s perfect to use all year round.

 Good news!
 Hats are having a fashion moment.
-So throw on a wide-brimmed hat such as this season’s ultra-chic Panama for an on-trend solution to shunning those ageing UV rays.
+So throw on a wide-brimmed straw hat or an ultra-chic Panama for an on-trend solution to shunning those ageing UV rays.
 Why do hats matter?
 They protect the top of your head, where you can’t apply sunscreen, whilst offering shade for your face and neck, the areas most at risk of skin damage.

-No need to block the sun, but taking some shade will protect your skin from damage by filtering the sun’s harsh rays.
-So, invest in an oversized umbrella if you plan to go to the beach this summer – not only will your skin thank you for it, it provides a nifty area for you and your family to cool off after a day in the hot sun.
+No need to block the sun entirely, but taking some shade will protect your skin from damage by filtering the sun’s harsh rays.
+So, invest in an oversized umbrella – not only will your skin thank you for it, it provides a nifty area for you and your family to cool off from the hot sun.

-Being strategic with the hours you spend in the sun will prevent you coming back from holiday looking 5 years older.
+Being strategic with the hours you spend in the sun will prevent you looking five years older.
 The best times to catch those beams?
 Before noon and after 3pm, as the midday sun is the most damaging for your skin.
 So take your lunch inside and enjoy a little siesta if you want to avoid the burn.

-Water, snow and sand increase your risk of sun damage because they reflect up to 85% of the sun’s rays, which explains the riddle of why we burn more easily at the beach or the slopes.
-Don’t panic, there’s no need to confine yourself to your hotel room, just be sure to slather all exposed body parts with sunscreen when you’re poolside or seaside.
+Water, snow and sand increase your risk of sun damage because they reflect up to 85% of the sun’s rays, which explains why we burn more easily at the beach or on the slopes.
+Don’t panic, there’s no need to confine yourself to your room, just be sure to slather all exposed body parts with sunscreen when you’re poolside or seaside.

 Antioxidants can help make you more resistant to UV rays – and therefore premature skin ageing.
-So fill up on fruits and vegetables and drink plenty of green tea this summer for maximum protection for your skin.
+So fill up on fruits and vegetables and drink plenty of green tea for maximum protection for your skin.
 To save money and ensure maximum goodness, you can grow your own fruit and veg at home.
-See our article to find out how

 No matter how careful you are, if you don’t wear sunscreen, you will get burnt.
 The formula to avoiding the lobster look?
 Wear a high factor, apply generously, and reapply every hour or two, or whenever you might have washed it off in the pool or sea.